 Position Purpose

-The Health, Safety and Environment (HSE) Specialist – Operations Systems is responsible to provide the management, compliance monitoring and continuous improvement of Stanwell’s principal operations systems; primarily, but not limited to, the organisation’s safe work system, electrical safety management system, and other HSE owned business systems.
+The Health, Safety and Environment (HSE) Specialist – Operations Systems is responsible for the operational management, compliance, governance and continuous improvement of Stanwell’s principal Health, Safety and Environment (HSE) operations systems.
+This includes but is not limited to the organisation’s safe work systems, the event reporting and management system (EARS) , the chemical management system and other HSE owned business systems.

 Qualifications